-- Medical Emergency Number and PHD/RWSS No. are displayed in the school wall. - Contingency Plan: To avoid any untoward incident in Mid-Day Meal, The standard operating procedure (SOP) of Mid-Day Meal contingency plan has been prepared and circulated to every schools across the state. - Food Tasting: It was instructed to make food taste by teacher/ Cook-cum-Helper/SMC/Mother Committee/ Parents before serving to the children.
-A register is to be maintained on daily basis. - Laboratory Testing of Food Samples: Food Safety Commissioner has already been appointed.
-In the State FSSAI Laboratory, Bhubaneswar, food Samples are to be collected by Food Safety Officer (FSO) both from school kitchen and central kitchen in a random manner for testing the Microbiological (E.Coli, Salmonella, & Sheghela) and Calorific Value (Carbohydrate, protein & fat) test for improvement of food quality.

-2.21.1 Instances of unhygienic food served, children falling ill Have been reduced substantially
+- 2.21.1 Instances of unhygienic food served, children falling ill

-2.21.2 Sub-standard supplies, No.
+- 2.21.2 Sub-standard supplies,

-2.21.3 Diversion/ misuse of resources,
+- 2.21.3 Diversion/ misuse of resources,

-No

-2.21.4 Social discrimination
+- 2.21.4 Social discrimination

-No

 - 2.21.5 Action taken and safety measures adopted to avoid recurrence of such incidents.
 Whether Emergency Plan exists to tackle any untoward incident.

-Yes - 2.22 Status of Rastriya Bal Swasthya Karyakram (School Health Programme) - 2.22.1 Provision of micro-nutrients, de-worming medicine, Iron and Folic acid (WIFS).
+2.22 Status of Rastriya Bal Swasthya Karyakram.

-Through NIPI

-- 2.22.2 Distribution of spectacles to children with refractive error, Through RBSK - 2.22.3 Recording of height, weight etc.
+- 2.22.1 Provision of micro- nutrients, de-worming medicine, Iron and Folic acid (WIFS).- Mentioned as per Table AT-17 - 2.22.2 Distribution of spectacles to children with refractive error,

-In many schools the height recorder on wall is available.
-In 5000 schools weighing machines are being supplied with the sponsorship of Banks

-2.22.4 Number of visits made by the RBSK team for the health check- up of the children.
+Mentioned as per Table AT-17 - 2.22.3 Recording of height, weight etc. In Table AT-17 - 2.22.4 Number of visits made by the RBSK team for the health check- up of the children (Please ensure to upload at least two photographs of the visit of the medical team in each school on MDM-MIS portal). - 2.23 Present monitoring structure at various levels.

-Once a year

-2.23 Present monitoring structure at various levels.
 Strategy for establishment of monitoring cell at various levels viz.
-Block, District and State level for effective monitoring of the scheme.

-Internal External

-Commissioner-cum-Secretary - Monitoring Institutions

-All Directors under S&ME Deptt.
-Third Party Evaluation

-State Nodal Officer (MDM) - Social Audit

-SPMU Staff - Convergence Partner

-District Education Officers at -

-District level

-Block Education Officers

-Asst.
-Block Education Officers -

-CRCCs

-SMCs -

-- 2.24 Meetings of Steering cum Monitoring Committees at the Block, District and State level - 2.24.1 Number of meetings held at various level and gist of the issues discussed in the meeting,
+Block and District level for effective monitoring of the scheme.
+At every step from SMC, Mother's Committee to Secretary, there is a robust mechanism of supervision. - 2.24 Meetings of Steering cum Monitoring Committees at the Block, District and State level Mentioned at Table-AT-10A

-2.24.2 Action taken on the decisions taken during these meetings.
-Action taken & compliance submitted, Yes
+- 2.24.1 Number of meetings held at various level and gist of the issues discussed in the meeting,- It is being held at Blocks, Districts & State level. - 2.24.2 Action taken on the decisions taken during these meetings.

-2.25 Frequency of meeting of District Level Committee held under the chairmanship of senior most MP of the District to monitor the scheme.
+Action taken & compliance submitted, Yes - 2.25 Frequency of meeting of District Level Committee held under the chairmanship of senior most MP of the District to monitor the scheme.
 Gist of the issues discussed and action taken thereon.